 Best For: Running everywhere — whether on the trails or to the store.

-The Nine Trails shirt doesn’t have any fancy mesh panels or crazy light fabric.
-What it does have is a simple silhouette and a 100% recycled polyester fabric that makes it look like your standard cotton t-shirt.
+The Capilene Cool Trail Shirt doesn’t have any fancy mesh panels or crazy light fabric.
+What it does have is a simple silhouette, a moderate price, and a super soft polyester fabric that makes it look (and feel) like your standard cotton t-shirt, but with much better on-trail performance.
 So while the Nine Trails shirt does wick moisture better and dries much faster than a cotton shirt, it also doesn’t make you look like you’re on the way back from a marathon.
-While it’s labeled as a slim fit, I’d say the Nine Trails runs a bit looser than most of the options here, which I’m fine with for a shirt that I’ll be wearing on and off the trail.
+The Nine Trails runs a bit looser than most of the options here, which I’m fine with for a shirt that I’ll be wearing on and off the trail.

 Blister’s Measured Weight (size Medium): 141.5 grams